“Saint Joseph Catholic School has a BIG focus on academics.

 to be successful.
 Our test scores prove it!”

-Each February, students in grades 2-8 take the Iowa Test of Basic Skills.
+Each semester, students in grades 2-8 take the STAR Language Arts and Math Assessments.
 These standardized tests, like the Colorado Student Assessment Program (CSAP) used in public schools, are used to measure student learning and achievement as well as improve teaching.
 As the graphs below indicate, Saint Joseph Catholic School provides an exceptional learning experience.
-When measured against Archdiocese of Denver Catholic Schools and the national norm, our students are consistently top performers.
+When measured against Archdiocese of Denver Catholic Schools and the national average, our students are consistently top performers.
 While these test scores are impressive, they fail to tell the whole story of the benefits of a Catholic education.